The Bernstein homomorphism via Aguiar-Bergeron-Sottile universality: The second comultiplication on

 \section{The second comultiplication on $\operatorname*{QSym} \nolimits_{\mathbf{k}}$}

-\begin{condition} In the following, we do \textbf{not} identify compositions with infinite sequences, as several authors do.
-As a consequence, the composition $\left( 1,3\right) $ does not equal the vector $\left( 1,3,0\right) $ or the infinite sequence $\left( 1,3,0,0,0,\ldots\right) $. \end{condition}
+\begin{convention} In the following, we do \textbf{not} identify compositions with infinite sequences, as several authors do.
+As a consequence, the composition $\left( 1,3\right) $ does not equal the vector $\left( 1,3,0\right) $ or the infinite sequence $\left( 1,3,0,0,0,\ldots\right) $. \end{convention}

 We now recall the definition of the \textit{second comultiplication} (a.k.a. \textit{internal comultiplication}) of $\operatorname*{QSym} \nolimits_{\mathbf{k}}$.
 Several definitions of this operation appear in the literature; we shall use the one in \cite[\S 11.39]{HazeWitt}:\footnote{The second comultiplication seems to be as old as $\operatorname*{QSym} \nolimits_{\mathbf{k}}$; it first appeared in Gessel's \cite[\S 4]{Gessel} (the same article where $\operatorname*{QSym}\nolimits_{\mathbf{k}}$ was first defined).}